 Use a secondary source like MyAutoLoan, which will market your application to multiple loan companies.
 This gives you the option of choosing from a variety of lenders.

 If possible I also like to go through local credit unions.

 Your number one goal is to avoid financing through your local dealership.
 They will do everything in their power to upsell you.

 Also, if you can set up your loan prior to purchasing your car, you will be significantly less likely to go over budget.

 The most important thing to remember is that just because the dealership or loan center qualifies you for a larger amount, doesn’t mean that it is smart to take the larger amount.

 Once you have determined your budget, stick with your numbers regardless of the “amazing deals” you may find.

 2. Research, research research

 Aaron uses AutoTrader and Craigslist, but I know there are many other resources.
-He ran searches based on our budget and quickly narrowed his search down to three specific vehicles.
+He ran searches based on our budget and quickly narrowed his search down to three specific vehicles models.

-Once he had the search narrowed to three vehicles it was easy to sort through the information to find good deals.
+Once he had the search narrowed to three models it was easy to sort through the information to find good deals.